Trewaters/SifuTrewaters/practice/signIn.md

 - 4/15/2017 No one showed up to the BJD meetup.
 I only had myself and one other person RSVP yes.
 But that person didn't show up and I decided to do some work on the GitHub repo while they weren't here.
-Make the most out of my time.
+Make the most out of my time. [ Day 9 of 30 ]
 - 4/14/2017 So tired today.
 Too many days in a row of staying up late. [ Day 8 of 30 ]
 - 4/13/2017 Almost forgot to update!
 That was close.
 I really want to make the 30 days in a row of updates. [ Day 7 of 30 ]
 - 4/12/2017 Making an update before it gets too late.
 This weekend I will be talking Angular 2 with the Dojo.
 Last night I helped friend work on websockets.
 I would like to learn more about websockets.
 Definitely a popular technology. [ Day 6 of 30 ]